V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 [Vector76 Strut Generator](https://vector76.github.io/Web_OpenSCAD_Customizer/strut_plate.html){:target="_blank"}.

-The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.The Wings are refering to the parts that make the plate nearly touch the rails to fill in the gaps.
+The strut length comes from the calculator, but it will cut slightly smaller (0.5mm) by design.The Wings are referring to the parts that make the plate nearly touch the rails to fill in the gaps.

 ![!LR4 strut plate Picture](../img/lr4/strut.png){: loading=lazy width="600"}